Procedural Knowledge Learning¶

 If an agent uses rules that create operator preferences to choose amongst multiple operators in the substate, it is possible that the reasoning behind those rules needs to be incorporated in any rule learned.
 This topic is discussed in greater detail in ROSK tracking.

-EBC will incorporate relevant operator selection knowledge if you enable the chunk setting add-osk, which is off by default.
+EBBS will incorporate relevant operator selection knowledge if you enable the chunk setting add-osk, which is off by default.

 Generalizing Over Operators Selected Probabilistically¶